 The Company has only one class of equity shares having a face value of Rs.5 per share.
 Each shareholder is entitled to one vote per equity share held.
-The dividend proposed by the Board of Directors, if any, is subject to the approval of the shareholders at the Annual General Meeting.
+Dividend proposed by the Board of Directors, if any, is subject to the approval of the shareholders at the Annual General Meeting.
 In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all preferential amounts, in proportion to their shareholding.

-13.6 Shares issued for other than cash:
+13.6 Shares issued for other than cash

-- i) The Company has issued 4,445,714 equity shares having a face value of Rs 10 each during the previous year pursuant to the Scheme of Arrangement. - ii) During FY 2023-24, the Company has issued and allotted 3,55,65,712 fully paid up bonus shares at par in proportion of 4 new equity shares of Rs 5 each for every one existing fully paid up equity share of Rs 5 each held on the record date of 25 July 2023.
+- i) The Company has issued 4,445,714 Equity Shares having a face value of Rs 10 each during the financial year 2022-23 pursuant to the Scheme of Arrangement. - ii) During the financial year 2023-24, the Company has issued and allotted 3,55,65,712 fully paid up 'bonus shares' at par in proportion of 4 new equity shares of Rs 5 each for every one existing fully paid up equity share of Rs 5 each held on the record date of 25 July 2023.